Top 5 mistakes that small businesses make with sales tax rates

 Solutions for small businesses

-Sales tax automation software, such as Avalara’s AvaTax, can be a lifesaver for small businesses struggling to keep up with all the details you are supposed to know in order to comply with sales tax rate rules.
-AvaTax integrates seamlessly into your accounting or shopping cart system, and special pricing plans make it an affordable option.
-It’s a solution that can make sales tax much more manageable for small businesses.
-Learn more.
+Sales tax automation software, such as Avalara Returns for Small Business, can be a lifesaver for small businesses struggling to keep up with all the details you are supposed to know in order to comply with sales tax rate rules.
+Avalara Returns for Small Business simplifies the returns process, from preparation and filing to remittance.